OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ```

-As described in [Avoid key combinations in use by other add-ins](#avoid-key-combinations-in-use-by-other-add-ins), it is a good practice to avoid conflicts in shortcuts.
+As described in [Avoid key combinations in use by other add-ins](#avoid-key-combinations-in-use-by-other-add-ins), it's a good practice to avoid conflicts in shortcuts.
 To discover if one or more key combinations are already in use pass them as an array of strings to the [Office.actions.areShortcutsInUse](/javascript/api/office/office.actions#office-office-actions-areshortcutsinuse-member) method.
 The method returns a report containing key combinations that are already in use in the form of an array of objects of type `{shortcut: string, inUse: boolean}`.
 The `shortcut` property is a key combination, such as "CTRL+SHIFT+1".
 If the combination is already registered to another action, the `inUse` property is set to `true`.
 For example, `[{shortcut: "CTRL+SHIFT+1", inUse: true}, {shortcut: "CTRL+SHIFT+2", inUse: false}]`.
 The following code snippet is an example:

 ```javascript
 const shortcuts = ["CTRL+SHIFT+1", "CTRL+SHIFT+2"];